vitalivolchenkodp2409/distribution-form-1/readme.md

 ## Installation on an Ubuntu 16.04 VPS / virtual box

-1. Run "git clone https://github.com/Project-Oblio/distribution-form.git; ./install.sh".
+1. Run "git clone https://github.com/Project-Oblio/distribution-form.git; cd distribution-form; ./install.sh".
 There are some manual configurations needed:

 2. Inside the first file that opens, keep "server_name 127.0.0.1" for localhost/docker.
 Change to  "server_name {{public-ip-address}}" or "server_name {{domain name}}" if running on a VPS.

 3. Make the mysql password this: y78tyutftret.
 Keep entering it every time it asks.
 When asked, turn off all test accounts and test databases.
 When asked, install phpmyadmin as an apache server.

 4. Upon completion to http://{{server_name}}/phpmyadmin. user "root" password "y78tyutftret".
+Click "Databases".
 Create a database called "msf" with collection "utf8_unicode_ci".

 5. Run cd /var/www/laravel/; php artisan migrate